GandalfTea/Notebooks/JavaScript/Learning Javascript Ed.3/Asynchronous.Chapter14.md

 &nbsp;

-The primary things that are done are:
+The primary things that are done with async are:
 * Network requests.
 * Filesystem operations.
 * Intentionally time-delayed functionality.